igorrhamon/java8-technical-test/README.md

 We prefer you to use an Actor Model implementation such as [Akka](https://akka.io/), but it's not mandatory.
 You can use other frameworks like [Spring](https://spring.io/) or any other of your choice.

 1. Implement an Actor/Service/Module that:
     * Validates the *Credentials* and return an instance of a *User*.
     * The *User* instance will always be returned with a random delay between 0 and 5000 milliseconds.
     * If the password matches the username in uppercase, the validation is a success, otherwise is a failure.
 Examples:
         * username: house , password: HOUSE => Valid credentials.
         * username: house , password: House => Invalid credentials.
     * The *userId* of the returned user will be the provided *username*.
     * This logic has to be encapsulated in a separate Actor/Service/Module.

 2. Implement another Actor/Service/Module that:
     * Returns a *UserToken* for a given *User*.
     * The *UserToken* instance will always be returned with a random delay between 0 and 5000 milliseconds.
     * If the *userId* of the provided *User* starts with **A**, the call will fail.
     * The *token* attribute for the *User Token* will be the concatenation of the *userId* and the current date time in UTC: `yyyy-MM-dd'T'HH:mm:ssZ`.
         * Example: `username: house => house_2017-01-01T10:00:00Z`
     * This logic has to be encapsulated in a separate Actor/Service/Module.

-3. Implement the *issueToken* function/method from the **SimpleAsyncTokenService** trait/interface in a way that:
+3. Implement the *requestToken* function/method from the **SimpleAsyncTokenService** trait/interface in a way that:
     * Its logic is encapsulated in an Actor/Service/Module.
     * It makes use of the previously defined actors/services/modules for authenticating users and granting tokens:
         * It will first use the validation of the *Credentials* to obtain a *User*.
         * After that it will then use the actor/service/module to obtain a *UserToken*.
         * Finally, returns the *UserToken* to the original caller.